hazelmollusk/walax/README.md

     let beatles = new Band()
     beatles.name = 'Beatles'
-    // actually sets an integer from a Django `choices` beatles.genre = 'Rock'
+    // actually sets an integer from a Django `choices` field beatles.genre = 'Rock'
     beatles.save()

     for (let band in Band.objects.all()) {
+        // ...
     }

 ### Miscellaneous batteries